gradeup/gradeup.github.io/_posts/2018-07-02-how-to-reduce-cold-startup-time-101.md

 * **Use Dagger2 for dependency injection**: Dagger is a fully static, compile-time dependency injection framework for both Java and Android.
 It implements the dependency injection design pattern without the burden of writing the boilerplate and aims to address many of the development and performance issues that have plagued reflection-based solutions.

-    You can refer to [this](https://medium.com/@harivigneshjayapalan/dagger-2-for-android-beginners-dagger-2-part-i-f2de5564ab25) article for a detailed explanation of Dagger 2 and its usage
+    You can refer to [this](https://medium.com/@harivigneshjayapalan/dagger-2-for-android-beginners-dagger-2-part-i-f2de5564ab25) article for a detailed explanation of Dagger 2 and its usage.

 * **Using Handler with delay**: Now this one might sound like a hack but it does wonders to your app startup performance- in cases where there is some piece of lethargic code which you cannot afford to shift from the main thread, you can put in in a Handler and use the postDelayed method, adding an appropriate delay(100 to 200ms should do just fine).
 This takes the weight off the onCreate and your app launches much quicker than before ,with unnoticeable delay in the execution of the delayed method.